Super Smash Bros. Melee

 -- Merriam-Webster

-Your favorite Nintendo characters are back, and ready to brawl all over again for the Nintendo GameCube!
+Your favorite Nintendo characters are back, and ready to brawl all over again on the Nintendo GameCube!
 This highly-anticipated sequel to Super Smash Bros. is nothing short of spectacular.
-Originally planned to launch on November 18th, 2001 with the GameCube, Super Smash Bros.
-Melee was pushed back to a December 3rd release date.
+Originally planned to launch on November 18, 2001 with the GameCube, Super Smash Bros.
+Melee's release was pushed back to December 3, 2001.

 Mario-related characters